wildlyinaccurate/wildlyinaccurate.github.io/_posts/2013-08-07-dishonest-comments.md

 In the Ruby Rogues episode I mentioned at the start of this post, there's a brief discussion about the idea that comments are a code smell.
 This idea is [hotly debated](http://programmers.stackexchange.com/questions/1/comments-are-a-code-smell).
 However, I do believe that treating comments as a code smell can help you to identify dishonest comments before they become a problem.

 I think this ends up coming back to the way that syntax highlighting hides comments from us.
-It's really difficult to spot dishonest comments because we've trained our brains to focus on the bright &amp; colourful text, and ignore the dull grey text.
+It's really difficult to spot dishonest comments because we've trained our brains to focus on the bright & colourful text, and ignore the dull grey text.

 {% responsive_image path: assets/hidden-comments.png alt: "Greyed-out comments" %}